act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Assumptions

-The ARIA `role` is being used to comply to WCAG.
-If compliance to WCAG is done in other ways, this rule may fail while [Success Criterion 4.1.2 Name, Role, Value][sc412] is still satisfied.
+If the `role` attribute is used for something other than giving elements an [explicit role][], the success criterion could be satisfied even if the rule failed.
+For example, if for some reason the `role` attribute contains a date, this rule will fail.
+The implicit role of such an element may mean be sufficient to satisfy the success criterion.```

 ## Accessibility Support